varfco/help/zh_TW/accounts.create.md

 As for the roles that are available:

-- Using "default asset account" for your own accounts.
+- Use "default asset account" for your own accounts.
 - Use "shared asset account" for household accounts.
 - Use "savings account" for accounts on which you save money.
 - Use "credit card" for credit cards.
 You can add some details later.